Cipherpy/TAXObot/README.md

 * Once the app is running, open your web browser and go to http://localhost:8501.
 * Start interacting with TAXObot by typing your queries related to marine polychaetes in the input box.

+## Knowledge Base
+The knowledge base for the RAG model contains detailed taxonomic information on Glyceridae.
+* PDF data in *PDF* folder
+* Text data in *Text* folder
+* The knowledge base for the RAG model is stored in the knowledge_base folder.
+It contains detailed taxonomic information on Glyceridae.

 ## Project Structure
 - streamlit_front.py: Main application script.
 - core/: Core functions and utilities.